gurumojo/text/neurodiversity/burnout.md

 applications months later.
 Their position was that both of the times they provided requested accomodations they were going above and beyond the call of duty.
-My reminder that some accomodations require continual effort and that my recently confirmed diagnosis (paid for out of pocket, along with all but 6 hours of counseling per contract year, because health benefits often don't include psychological aide for those lucky enough to have secured a similar level of access) and my right to claim effort due from my employer pending, especially given that they had done nothing at all in terms of neurodiversity planning or engagement until I introduced the ideas of employee resource groups and internal advocacy, was not taken well.
-I ended up resigning from that job on two separate occasions with a total of three months dedicated to sisyphean struggle, ultimately discovering myself enmeshed within a terrible burnout without a single ally available for verbal ventilation including rough language and what I've been told oh so many times is too much volume (despite just last month receiving exemplary audiogram findings after the mild torture that was a full hearing test by myself inside a sound isolation booth).
-The mere fact that I've been unable to effectively script these conversations and the only people near are mixed up in my trauma leaves me little option but bombastic presentation until I've wrestled with the cognitive dissonance long enough to start gleaning anything of enduring value from the rubble.
+My reminder that some accomodations require continual effort and that my recently confirmed diagnosis secured my right to claim effort due was not taken well.
+Cries of favoritism resounded.
+They had done nothing at all in terms of neurodiversity planning or engagement until I introduced the ideas of employee resource groups and internal advocacy and support of marginalized groups.
+What they demanded was full time work toward at least two separate sets of roles and responsibilities simultaneously; as long as I delivered as much code as peers they would "let me" continue.
+I ended up resigning from that job on two separate occasions with a total of three months dedicated to sisyphean struggle.

+Discovering myself enmeshed within a terrible burnout without a single ally available for verbal ventilation was terrifying.
+The mere fact that I've been unable to effectively script new conversations and the only people near are mixed up in my trauma leaves me little option but bombastic presentation until I've wrestled with the cognitive dissonance long enough to start gleaning anything of enduring value from the rubble.

 As for what this phenomenon, autistic burnout, looks like when manifest...?
 Do